robertosassu/linux/Documentation/filesystems/vfs.rst

 	directory.
 On success needs to return with the file already open; this can be done by calling finish_open_simple() right at the end.

+``get_fscaps``

+        called to get filesystem capabilites of an inode.
+If unset, xattr handlers will be used to get the raw xattr data.
+Most filesystems can rely on the generic handler.

+``set_fscaps``

+        called to set filesystem capabilites of an inode.
+If unset, xattr handlers will be used to set the raw xattr data.
+Most filesystems can rely on the generic handler.

+        If the new fscaps value is NULL the filesystem must remove any fscaps from the inode.

 ``fileattr_get``
 	called on ioctl(FS_IOC_GETFLAGS) and ioctl(FS_IOC_FSGETXATTR) to